-We are delighted to be in the position to offer this beautiful Mercedes 170S for sale
+We are delighted to be able to offer this outstanding example for sale

 We are delighted to be able to offer this stunning Mercedes 220 SE Ponton Coupe for sale